andryanfarhanmaulana/mem-follow/README.md

                            +-----------------+
 ```

 -   **`ChainConnector`**: Manages the connection to a blockchain's RPC endpoint.
-It handles initial connection, status checks, instantiates Web3 contract objects, and includes retry logic for transient RPC failures.
+It handles the initial connection, status checks, instantiates `web3.py` contract objects, and includes retry logic for transient RPC failures.
 -   **`StateDB`**: A simple persistent state manager that uses a local JSON file.
 It tracks which event transaction hashes have already been processed to prevent duplicates (replay attacks).
 -   **`EventProcessor`**: The business logic core.
 It takes a raw event, validates its arguments (e.g., checks if it's for the correct destination chain), and transforms it into a structured payload for the destination chain transaction.
 -   **`TransactionBroadcaster`**: Responsible for the final step of relaying.
 It takes processed data, builds the raw transaction (including nonce and gas), signs it with a private key, and broadcasts it to the destination chain.
 It also includes a `SIMULATE_ONLY` mode.